acteru/reaper/README.md

 # Reaper
-Get your needed repositories on the slave nodes and push them to your master server where you have the possibility to create different deployment environments.
+Get your needed repositories on the slave nodes and push them to your master server where you have the possibility to create auto lvsnapshots of your repositories.
+This snapshots are called releases and the can be linked to variouse instances like: test, integration, production.
+Distribute them with a webserver of your choise and add your repositories to your target servers.
+In the examples the apache server is used but feel free to use something else just add the document\_root path to the configuration file.

-## Requirements for CentOS/RHEL7 & CentOS/RHEL6
+## Requirements for CentOS/RHEL7

-    yum install epel-release -y
+    yum install epel-release

-    yum install python34 python34-PyYAML createrepo rsync -y
+    yum install python34 python34-pip createrepo rsync

-## Requirements for reaper\_master

-    yum install epel-release -y

-    yum install python34 python34-PyYAML httpd

-## Usage
+    pip3 install --upgrade pip

+    pip3 install PyYAML

+## How to install reaper client
+For example: setup a CentOS 7 Server and make sure that your needed repositories are attached to your server, this is also working for RedHat Enterprice Linux assuming you have the required subscriptions.

+    sudo git clone https://github.com/acteru/reaper.git /opt/reaper

+    mkdir -p /srv/reaper/repo

+    vi /opt/reaper/config.yaml

+    ssh-keygen

+    ssh-copy-id root@reaper-master.example.com

+## How to install reaper master
+This is just an example to explain how it could work, you have the option to configure your own volumegroup and logicalvolume in the configuration file.

     git clone https://github.com/acteru/reaper.git /opt/reaper

-    vim /opt/reaper/config.yaml (edit - add your needs)

-    ./reaper.py --help
-    usage: reaper.py [-h] [-s] [-m] [-p] [-a]

-    trigger reaper functions

-    optional arguments:
-    -h, --help  show this help message and exit
-    -s, --sync  get upstream repositories
-    -m, --meta  create metadata for repositories
-    -p, --push  push repositories to master
-    -a, --all   start all task's in this order sync->meta->push
+    pvcreate /dev/vdb

+    vgcreate repo-data /dev/vdb

+    lvcreate -n repo01 -L 500G repo-data

+    mkfs.ext4 /dev/repo-data/repo01

+    vi /opt/reaper/master_config.yaml

+    configure your own: volumegroup and logicalvolume

 ## Server configuration
 Ansible playbooks coming soon

 ## Management on Master
 Make sure that ssh-keys are already exchanged between master and slave.
+It is important to use lvm because reaper uses lvm snapshots to provide new releases of your repositories.